MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 |4    |Value         |

 - **In step three, which is optional, we will add more rules to our filter**.

+Here it is important to understand **the concept of a *Group.***

 Two rules are available on the entity level:
      ***AND*** and ***OR***.
 In the example below, we added to our first rule two additional rules.
 The middle row demonstrates the creation of an "AND" rule (this time with a string attribute), while the lower row demonstrates an "OR" rule (created for a time attribute):